 Like gua sha, the benefits of jade rolling include reduced redness and scarring, muscle pain relief and potentially reducing signs of aging.
 From my personal perspective, jade rolling is not as effective as gua sha tools BUT it is much easier to do, making my practice more consistent.
 Consistency is key when it comes to either jade rolling or gua sha so at the end of the day it doesn’t really matter what tool you are using so long as you are actually using it!

-The Best Gua Sha Facial Tools
+The Best Gua Sha Tools

 While nothing compares to having a professional perform gua sha on you (what I would do to have Katie do this to my face everyday!), you can absolutely practice gua sha at home.
 You just need the right tools.
 You also need to understand how to use them.
-This is critical.

 There are TONS of different types of tools out there.
-Some have dents and combs, some are rollers, some are made from jade and others from rose quartz or other types of crystals (learn more about the benefit of crystals).
+Some have dents and combs, some are rollers, some are made from jade and others from rose quartz or amethyst or other types of crystals (learn more about the benefit of crystals).
 It’s less important that you have the perfect tool and more important that you have the technique down.

 Before I show you how to use your gua sha tools (including a jade roller!) below, I want to quickly mention a few things about the best gua sha facial tools:

--Don’t stress too much about what your tool is made of – jade is perfectly fine – just make sure it is made from a smooth stone or porcelain
+-Don’t stress too much about what your tool is made of – jade is perfectly fine – just make sure it is made from a smooth stone or porcelain that can easily glide across your skin.

 -Everyone and their mom will tell you their gua sha tool is the best.
 Just order one from Amazon.
 You do NOT need to be spending an arm and a leg on your tools.